Start

 Visiting address

-Universitetsvägen 10 F
+SOFI: Universitetsvägen 10 F, Stockholm

 Postal address

-106 91 Stockholm
+Stockholm University 106 91 Stockholm

-Carina Mood is a professor in the Level-of-living team at SOFI, Stockholm University, and heads research teams there and at the Institute for Futures Studies.
-Her research interests include poverty, inequality, integration, intergenerational transmission of advantage, and the welfare and well-being of children and youth.
+Carina does research on poverty, inequality, integration, intergenerational transmission of advantage, and the welfare and well-being of children and youth.
+See Research for more information.

 She currently heads the following research programs and projects: